Elphus Mathebula: Background

 Mathebula was an ANC councillor in the Steve Tshwete Local Municipality from 2002 to 2016, where he served as the Member of the Mayoral Committee (MMC) for Technical Services from 2006 to 2009, as the speaker of the municipal council from 2009 to 2011 and as the MMC for financial services from 2011 to 2016, when he left council.

 Parliamentary career

 In 2019, Mathebula was elected to the National Assembly of South Africa from the ANC's Mpumalanga list.
 He serves on the Portfolio Committee on Public Works and Infrastructure.

+Mathebula did not stand for reelection in the 2024 general election.